Juan Pierre: Amateur career

+In 1996, he played summer league baseball for the Manitowoc Skunks of the Northwoods League.
+He was the second Northwoods League alum to play in MLB.

 Minor leagues

 Pierre began his professional career with the Portland Rockies of the Northwest League after being selected by Colorado in the 13th round of the 1998 MLB draft.
 He won the league batting and stolen base titles in his first professional season with 38 and was a fan favorite even at that level.
 Pierre moved on to the Asheville Tourists the following year, again batting well over .300 and began 2000 with the Carolina Mudcats before finishing the year in Colorado.

 Major leagues

 Colorado Rockies

 Pierre made his major league debut on August 7, 2000, as a pinch runner for the Rockies against the Pittsburgh Pirates.
 He made his first start in center field the following day and got his first hit in the first inning off José Silva.
+He appeared in 51 games in 2000, hitting .310 with 20 RBIs and 7 stolen bases.
 Pierre received a single vote in 2000 National League Rookie of the Year voting, tying him for sixth place with Lance Berkman and Chuck Smith.

+In 2001, Pierre became the Rockies primary starter in center field, appearing in 156 games, 140 of which were starts, hitting .327 with 2 home runs and 55 RBIs.
+He led the NL in both stolen bases (46) and caught stealing (17), and his 202 hits were second behind the San Francisco Giants' Rich Aurilia.

+Prior to the start of the 2002 season, Pierre signed a 4-year, $7.5 million contract extension, which kept him with the Rockies through the 2005 season.
+In the 2002 season, Pierre was once again the starter in center field, appearing in 152 games, starting 133 of them, and hit .287 with 1 home run and 35 RBIs.
+His 47 stolen bases and 144 singles both ranked 2nd in the NL, trailing only the Marlins' Luis Castillo in both categories.